websight-io/docs/docs/docs/developers/development/index.md

 It is important to understand the concept of an “extensible content tree,” so let's discuss in a bit more detail.

 The WebSight CMS Resource Browser admin tool allows developers to browse all Resources available on the instance.
 Resources are organized in the tree and every resource has a path and properties.
 Resources are abstractions that represent objects that might come from different sources.
-The Resource Browser provides an option to select ‘Providers’ (sources of Resources available in the instance) used to display the presented Resources tree.
+The Resource Browser provides an option to select _Providers_ (sources of Resources available in the instance) used to display the presented Resources tree.
 We will focus on JCR and Bundle resources.

 [http://localhost:8080/apps/browser#/](http://localhost:8080/apps/browser#/)
 ![WebSight CMS - Resource Browser](img12.png)